Half-Lives

 Praise for Half-Lives

-Lynn Schmeidler’s “InventEd” was the winner of the 2023 BOMB Fiction Prize.
+Lynn Schmeidler’s “InventEd” won the 2023 BOMB Fiction Prize, selected by Jonathan Lethem

 Learn More